bo-rc/CarND-Unscented-Kalman-Filter-Project/README.md

 `UKF_fusion` object keeps track of a list of available sensors, stored in a `std::vector<unique_ptr<Sensor>>`.
 UKF_fusion does the prediction step without sensors' involvement.
 The update step must be performed with sensors' knowledge, so UKF_fusion uses all sensors to update state vector `x` and the covriance matrix `P`.

+This separation allows future addition of more sensors to UKF for sensor fusion.

 ## Other Important Dependencies
 * cmake >= 3.5
   * All OSes: [click here for installation instructions](https://cmake.org/install/)